“Well-priced, well-placed and wonderfully weird: a budget hotel whose artist-created rooms are a gallery of quirky design”

 Note that some of the cheaper double and single rooms share a shower and toilet in the hallway; and that rooms in the historical building are accessed by the philosopher's staircase only, while the new wing has an elevator.

-Breakfast is not included in the room rate, but it's worth paying for the excellent spread on offer at the neighbouring restaurant, Habel Weinkultur.
-You sit in a lovely, tall room with a generous buffet including the usual delicious German breads and rolls (there's a toaster), yoghurts with fruit salad and fresh fruit, and plenty of salamis, hams, cheeses, smoked fish, tomatos and cucumber should the local penchant for savoury breakfasts have rubbed off on you.
+No breakfast is served at the hotel.
+There is a spread on offer at the neighbouring restaurant, Habel Weinkultur, but it receives mixed feedback so you might want to look elswehere.
+For convenience though, it's a winner.
+You sit in a tall room with a generous buffet including the usual German breads and rolls (there's a toaster), yoghurts with fruit salad and fresh fruit, and plenty of salamis, hams, cheeses, smoked fish, tomatos and cucumber should the local penchant for savoury breakfasts have rubbed off on you.
 And there's lots of teas, coffee, hot chocolate and juices too.